24 Seaview Road, Baylys Beach, Dargaville, New Zealand

-Baylys Beach itself offers many great activities: surfing, swimming, coastal walking, fishing off the beach and collecting shellfish at low tide.
-It's also the perfect beach for paragliding, parasailing and land yachting.
-If that's not enough then check out some of the additional activities below.
+Baylys Beach itself offers many great Northland west coast activities: surfing, swimming, coastal walking, fishing off the beach and collecting shellfish at low tide.
+Ripiro Beach, Dargaville, Kai Iwi Lakes, Waipoua Forest and the Kaipara coast also make the holiday park a practical base for family holidays, camping trips and road-trip stopovers.

 Dargaville Museum